Ghazal 123, Verse 11

 SCRIPT EFFECTS: {33,7}

 This is the final verse of a three-verse verse-set; for general comments, see {123,9}.
-For discussion of jaadah , see {9,4}.
+It is also the closing-verse of the divan form of the ghazal.
+Compare what was surely the original closing-verse, {123,14x}, which is amusingly different.

 What an extraordinarily fruitful use of the word kashash !
-Even by Ghalibian standards, it's a marvel.
+Even by Ghalibian standards, it's a delight.
 There are of course the conspicuous sound collisions of three abrupt 'k' words in a row-- kashash-e kaaf-e karam .
 And here are some of the interpretive possibilities:

 =A hope/expectation carries us along in some direction; to us the attraction of the road is the magnetic pull of access to kindness/generosity.